arduino-libraries/Arduino_PowerManagement/docs/README.md

 ## Battery
-The Battery class in the PowerManagement library provides a comprehensive set of tools for monitoring and managing the health and usage of your battery.
+The Battery class in the Arduino_PowerManagement library provides a comprehensive set of tools for monitoring and managing the health and usage of your battery.
 This includes real-time data on voltage, current, power, temperature, and overall battery capacity, enabling you to optimize your application for better energy efficiency and battery longevity.

 ### Voltage Monitoring